 Want your website data backed up regularly (daily)?
 No issue, albeit free data restore being limited to once in every 4 months ($49.99 per restore if you need to do it more frequently than that).

 InMotion proudly does these for free for all their users.
-Many cheaper or bigger hosts like BlueHost charge additional money for site transfers or daily backups.
+Many cheaper or bigger hosts like BlueHost (my review of them) charge additional money for site transfers or daily backups.

 Account Activation isn't Instant for Everyone